 Garr’s first big hit was the award-winning international bestseller Presentation Zen: Simple Ideas on Presentation Design and Delivery.
 Now in its 2nd Edition, the book is available in 17 languages worldwide.
 His other bestsellers include: Presentation Zen Design, The Naked Presenter, and Simple Presentation (Japanese).
 He’s currently working on his fifth book, the Elements of Story.
 Books on Amazon.com.
 Books on Peachpit Press.

-Garr is Professor of Management & Communication Design at Kansai Gaidai University in Osaka.
+Garr is Professor of Management & Communication Design at Kyoto Gaidai University in Kyoto.
 He’s a frequent guest lecturer at universities such as Kyoto University, Keio University, Oxford University, Stanford University, and other universities worldwide.
 He focuses most of his research on the principles and techniques of story and storytelling in the context of leadership and social change.

 Garr began sharing presentation tips on garrreynolds.com in 2004, and began to give away what he’d learned about presentations over the years on his Presentation Zen Website in 2005.
 Pulling tips from presenters such as Steve Jobs and Seth Godin, etc., and synthesizing them with visual lessons from the Zen arts, Presentation Zen became a huge hit and its articles have been read by millions.